Fall conditions turn on the bass at Shearon Harris

 A Rat-L-Trap, shaky head or Texas-rigged worm will work for the fish that move to the backs of the creeks.
 But once the turnover has settled down — it’s usually over in three to five days unless it warms up and starts over again — those fish will sit back down on the bottom of the long main lake points in 13 to 18 feet of water.
 Pretty much all of the best points will be at the mouths of creeks.
 They’ll start to group up tighter and really key in on shad.

 According to Fajardo, shad-mimicking baits, like deep-diving crankbaits, Alabama rigs and swimbaits will out-produce worms.
-The crankbait an angler uses will need to bump bottom in 13 to 18 feet of water; a Strike King 5XD will cover the shallow end of this range, while the 6XD will cover the deeper end.
-Blue/ chartreuse is Fajardo’s go-to fall color.
+The crankbait an angler uses will need to bump bottom in 13 to 18 feet of water.
+A Strike King 5XD will cover the shallow end of this range.
+And the 6XD will cover the deeper end.
+Blue/chartreuse is Fajardo’s go-to fall color.

 Alabama rigs and swimbaits are best in pearl or albino.
 Fajardo will cast these soft plastics and allow them to hit bottom before beginning a slow retrieve, often eliciting a strike on the initial fall.
 Later in the month, he’ll switch over to a spoon.